AqueM/webpage/_src/resources/webmastery/posts/eleventy/dates.md

 <section>
 {% heading "h2", "sort collection by date" %}

-Out of the box, Eleventy sadly doesn't seem to implement the "sort" LiquidJS filter.
-When you fetch a collection, though, it is sorted by `page.date` by default, so you don't need to worry about it.
+When you fetch a collection, it is sorted by `page.date` by default, so you don't need to worry about it.
 You can also slap a `reverse` filter on it to toggle between ascending/descending sort.

 {% raw %}
 ```liquidJS